 Restrictive practices must only be used as a last resort.

-If required, they must only be used in the least restrictive form, and for the shortest period of time, to prevent harm to a consumer or other people, and only after careful consideration about how it may impact the consumer.
+If required, they must only be used in the least restrictive form, and for the shortest period of time, to prevent harm to a consumer or other people, and only after careful consideration about how it may affect the consumer.
 In emergency situations some exceptions apply.

 There are 5 types of restrictive practices under the legislation: